nomad-software/nomad.uk.net/README.md

 #### Build the HTML files

-1. Execute the `buildsite.sh` bash script
+1. Execute the `build-site.sh` bash script
 2. The entire site should now reside in the 'public' directory

 #### Viewing the site